 - Texas (average personal injury jury verdicts)

-Note: We provide some of personal injury verdict and settlement data (and our own listing of verdicts) on this page.
-Take them with a grain of salt.
+Note: Take them with a grain of salt.
 These do not reflect the value of your case or any individual case.
-Because they can't.
-We think think you know this but it is worth underscoring.
-To really get a better idea of the value of YOUR claim, you need to speak with a lawyer who can addresses all of the relevant facts in your case.
+To really get a better idea of the value of YOUR claim, you need to speak with counsel who can addresses all of the relevant facts in your case.

 If You Need an Experienced Personal Injury Lawyer

-Our accident and malpractice lawyers handle personal injury accident and malpractice cases in Maryland but also throughout the country.
-If you or a loved one has suffered a serious personal injury as the result of the negligence of someone else, call our personal injury lawyers at 800-553-8082 or get a free on-line consultation.
+We handle personal injury accident and malpractice cases in Maryland but also throughout the country.
+If you or a loved one has suffered a serious personal injury as the result of the negligence of someone else, call our victim's advocates at 800-553-8082 or get a free on-line consultation.